 Who needs it?
 We all do.
 Iron is the super-star essential mineral that helps shuttle oxygen around the body-1, making up a large portion of our red blood cells called hemoglobin.
 It’s also key for good overall health.
-If you’re gobbling up chicken livers and sweet breads on a daily basis, you’ve obviously got it covered.
+If you’re gobbling up chicken livers and sweet pieces of bread on a daily basis, you’ve obviously got it covered.
 But what about vegetarians or vegans, or those of us who just don’t eat a lot of animal protein?

 As it turns out, low iron is a common problem—especially for women.
 Nearly 10% of females are iron-deficient, according to the Centers for Disease Control and Prevention.-2 And that’s not good, because people who don’t have enough iron can’t manufacture enough red blood cells.
 So their bodies become oxygen starved, resulting in fatigue.
-Not only might a person feel weak and irritable, anemia can negatively impact the immune system and even brain functions.
+Not only might a person feel weak and irritable, but anemia can also negatively impact the immune system and even brain functions.

-There’s more: iron also helps us keep our hair glossy, nails strong, skin nice and cells healthy.
+There’s more: iron also helps us keep our hair glossy, nails strong, skin nice, and cells healthy.
 If you’re feeling low, check with your doctor to find out if you are iron deficient and what to do about it.

 You can also do your part on a daily basis by eating plenty of iron-rich foods:

-fish and seafood (especially oysters, mussels and clams)
+- fish and seafood (especially oysters, mussels and clams)

-meat (especially chicken and beef liver)
+- meat (especially chicken and beef liver)

-beans (pintos, lentils, soy)
+- beans (pintos, lentils, soy)

-leafy green vegetables, such as spinach and kale-3
+- leafy green vegetables, such as spinach and kale-3

-iron-fortified foods—many cereals, breads and pastas
+- iron-fortified foods—many cereals, bread and pastas

-Little Potatoes also pack iron: 8% of the daily recommended allowance.
+- Little Potatoes also pack iron: 8% of the daily recommended allowance.